engromjanali/task-1/README.md

 5. validation
 6. if success show a welcome shackbar.

-Note: if the auth pop-up has disposed dpuble tap to top;
+Note: if the auth pop-up has disposed dpuble tap to open;

 ## screens
 !["no image found"](ss/1.jpg)